BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **HEROIC ACTIONS**

-• Heroic Defence
+â€¢ Heroic Defence

 **SPECIAL RULES**

 Sworn Protector (Thorin Oakenshield, King Under the Mountain).

-Beefy — *Bombur's bulk makes him formidable.*
+Beefy â€” *Bombur's bulk makes him formidable.*

 When Bombur the Dwarf makes Strikes, he may choose to use the Bash Special Strike just as if he were using a mace.

-Lumbering — *Bombur is quite overweight, and is far from being nimble or agile.*
+Lumbering â€” *Bombur is quite overweight, and is far from being nimble or agile.*

 When making Jump or Climb tests, Bombur the Dwarf must re-roll results